Wills Lawyers in Calgary

-We know that it might seem daunting to start creating a will or make decisions about your estate’s future.
-That’s why our wills lawyers take extra care in helping you and your family plan your wills & estates.
+At Navigator Law, we know that it might seem daunting to start creating a will or make decisions about the future of your estate.
+That’s why our Calgary wills lawyers take extra care in helping you and your family plan your wills & estates.

 WHAT IS A WILL?

-A will outlines your wishes for how your assets are distributed, to whom, how much, and at what time.
+A will outlines your wishes for the distribution of your assets, your beneficiaries, how much they will receive, and at what time.
 In addition, your will dictates who will administer your estate.

 Your will is a plan for how you plan to provide for your loved ones after your passing.
 You can also use a will to name the person(s) who you want to appoint guardians for your children, set up special trusts, or specify funeral arrangements.